Monday, April 8, 2019

 Currently, I'm assigned to a research project about the Future of Agriculture, from a perspective of entrepreneurial thinking at the University of Helsingfors.

-The human mind, which is what the brain does, is an astonishing program or "machine", where interactions between declarative and non-declarative memory structures and perceptions convey information forward in time.
-The latter means prospection and means prediction, intention, simulation, and planning (Szpunar et al.2014).
+The human mind, which is what the brain does - an astonishing program, where interactions between declarative and non-declarative memory structures and perceptions convey information forward in time.
+The latter means prospection which manifest in either prediction, intention, simulation, and planning (Szpunar et al.2014).

 Picture 1.
 Löwenmensch figurine or Lion-man (Link).